headerphoto

 (Picture examples coming soon.)

-Lavender is a light purple-grey color that fades before molting and with age.
-Genetically, these birds are a combination of the chocolate and the blue gene.
+Lavender is a deep purple-grey color that fades before molting and with age.
+Genetically, these birds are a combination of the Chocolate gene and one Blue gene.
+Sometimes the Chocolate gene will bleed through, producing isolated Chocolate feathers scattered in the Lavender ones.

 Silver is still the rarest color.
 It is a double recessive; a dilute of blue.
 Same as "splash" in chickens.
-Visually, they are a very light grey.
-They have more of a blue undertone, whereas the lavender has a brown undertone.
+Visually, they are a very light grey which is typically scattered about haphazardly.
+They have more of a blue undertone, whereas the lavender/lilac has a brown undertone.
 We are working on having more of these available that are well-marked.
-More pictures will be coming soon!

 Tricolor